bhstark2/latency/report.md

 ### Ethernet

-Ethernet links, whether the familiar 1 Gbps LAN cables used to connect devices in home networks and offices, or the 10G, 100G, 200G, 400G optical fiber versions used in datacenters and to connect sites over long distances, form a baseline against which most other network link
+Ethernet links, whether the familiar 1 Gb/s LAN cables used to connect devices in home networks and offices, or the 10G, 100G, 200G, 400G optical fiber versions used in datacenters and to connect sites over long distances, form a baseline against which most other network link